KevinPoipou/Netlist-Viewer/README.md

 | Ctrl I         | Open the cells library                      |
 | Ctrl A         | Open the current instances widget and cells library |
 | Ctrl Q         | Quit the app                                |

+If you don't want the widgets to end up behind the application, you can force them to always stay on top in the Options > Widget priority